Nicolaslaslass/Nicolaslaslass/README.md

 ### Hi there 👋

+##This is my first repository, i had no idea about **mark down**, but i think is cool (?)

+# 🌱 I'm currently learning GIT/GITHUB and Python for developments task on Odoo.
 <!--
 **Nicolaslaslass/Nicolaslaslass** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.